pcfreak30/skyd/doc/sips/SIP-TBD-payment-routing.md

 basis of payment routing and enables pre-payment of actions in behalf of somebody else.

-I, Alice, could share my private key with Bob.
+I, Alice, could share my public key with Bob.
 I would then prefund money on that account and forward it through to the appropriate host.
 Bob can then contact said host and perform actions on it that require payment, seeing as he is the owner of a pre-funded ephemeral account and can prove this ownership.
-Bob could also just send me a public key to which he holds the private key.

 ## Routing